 Also related is the OneGraph explorer, which lets you build a query/mutation by point and click.

 Instrumenting and monitoring GraphQL APIs is critical to healthy operations.
-PayPal’s engineering team give a good introduction here.
+PayPal’s engineering team gives a good introduction here.

-In the near future, we'll be taking a long look at Apollo Graph Manager and also Moesif, so that we provide integrations to give our customers easy access to their favorite dashboard of metrics, visualizations and GraphQL insights.
+In the near future, we’ll be taking a long look at Apollo Studio (formerly Apollo Graph Manager) and also Moesif, so that we provide integrations to give our customers easy access to their favorite dashboard of metrics, visualizations, and GraphQL insights.

 Wait, what?
 You didn’t think I was going to write this whole blog about cool GraphQL tools and not make much mention of this one, did you?
 You are reading Dgraph blog after all!

-It's the only product built for GraphQL from the disk up.
-You start your app journey with GraphQL and never have to leave that experience: no translations to rows and columns, no resolvers, just GraphQL; you even admin your instance with GraphQL!
+It’s the only product built for GraphQL from the disk up.
+You start your app journey with GraphQL and never have to leave that experience: no translations to rows and columns, no more writing all those resolver functions, just GraphQL; you even admin your instance with GraphQL!

-You start from a specification of your app's data graph as GraphQL types, which Dgraph serves as a GraphQL API.
+You start from a specification of your app’s data graph as GraphQL types, from which Dgraph creates a complete GraphQL API and serves it from an API endpoint.
 From there, Dgraph can build in all sorts of graph search.
 You can go straight to a GraphQL client, iterate on your schema, and can build out custom logic and authorization.
-We're building out more docs, tutorials, and sample apps all the time, so check back in to find new features.
+We’re building out more docs, tutorials, and sample apps all the time, so check back in to find new features.

 There are many more tools in the GraphQL world than fits in a short post.
 These tools are where my mind’s at right now.
 Jump in and comment if another GraphQL tool is on your mind.